 The 50,000 bonus points are equal to $750 toward airfare and other travel purchases when booked through Chase Ultimate Rewards.
 Cardholders get an automatic $300 credit toward travel purchases on their statement each anniversary year.

-The card earns triple points on travel and dining, which includes airfare, hotels, and anything from fine dining to casual dining.
+The card earns triple points on travel (after using full travel credit) and dining, which includes airfare, hotels, and anything from fine dining to casual dining.
 The annual fee for this card is very high, however.
 It’s $450 a year, and then another $75 for each authorized user.
-The APR is 17.74% to 24.74%.
+The variable APR is 17.74% to 24.74%.

 The Capital One Quicksilver card features a cash bonus of $150 if you spend $500 on purchases within the within three months of getting an account.
-This card also has a 0% introductory APR for the first 15 months after opening an account.
+This card also has a 0% introductory APR for the first 15 months on purchases and balance transfers after opening an account.